visgl/deck.gl/docs/layers/base-tile-layer.md

 The maximum cache size for a tile layer.
 If not defined, it is calculated using the number of tiles in the current viewport times constant 5 (5 is picked because it's a common zoom range).

 - Default: `null`

+##### `strategy` (Enum, optional)

+How the tile layer determines the visibility of tiles.
+One of the following:

+* `'best-available'`: If a tile in the current viewport is waiting for its data to load, use cached content from the closest zoom level to fill the empty space.
+This approach minimizes the visual flashing due to missing content.
+* `'no-overlap'`: Avoid showing overlapping tiles when backfilling with cached content.
+This is usually favorable when tiles do not have opaque backgrounds.

+- Default: `'best-available'`

 ### Render Options